 Fast model training in the cloud provides the flexibility to change parts or processes without losing time or sacrificing quality

-Quick accomodation to changes in lighting or camera angles
+Quick accommodation to changes in lighting or camera angles

 Rapid Inspection of fully assembled parts for missing components or damage